narthur157/LiveConfig/README.md

-Live Config is a tool to manage game data in Unreal Engine.
+Live Config is a tool to manage tuning data and feature flags in Unreal Engine.

 ![Node screenshot](./Docs/public/Screenshots/LiveConfig-GetValueNodes.png)